Barbara Mann, Modern Jewish Studies, Jewish Literature, on leave spring 2016

 Shira Epstein, Jewish Education

 Students in the program ordinarily focus on one historical period or discipline while choosing courses from among the many areas of study taught at The Jewish Theological Seminary.
 They will also take complementary courses in women's studies, feminist studies, or queer studies at neighboring institutions.

-The Jewish Gender and Women's Studies Program prides itself on its commitment to combining feminist and Jewish perspectives.
+The Program in Jewish Gender and Women's Studies (JGW) prides itself on its commitment to combining feminist and Jewish perspectives.
 It encourages students to bring their creativity into their work, supports women's scholarship, and aims to teach and promote a gendered understanding of all areas of Judaic studies.
 Student learning is supported by the many feminist and gender-focused activities and organizations associated with the larger nearby colleges and universities of New York City.

 BA Degree Requirements for the Major in Jewish Gender and Women's Studies

 See Gershon Kekst Graduate School Admissions page.

 In addition to prerequisite courses and language courses required of all students in The Graduate School, 30 graduate credits are required as follows:

 Note: For cross-listed courses taken to fulfill the 12 credits of elective JGW courses, where a syllabus is not fully dedicated to a women's studies or gender studies approach, students are expected to fulfill their assignments and papers by choosing gender and women's studies themes, and to submit them to the JGWS program advisor as part of the approval process.

 Master's Thesis, Project, or Examination

 The master's thesis (40 to 60 pages), ordinarily on a topic in the area of the cognate concentration, is written in consultation with the program advisor and under the supervision of an approved faculty member as an advisor or co-advisor.
 An alternative path may be permitted for creative artists who design a project (e.g., creative writing, visual, musical, or performance arts) and enlist an appropriate JTS faculty member as co-advisor.
 For students who intend to teach, in consultation with the program advisor and two JGW faculty members, a comprehensive examination may be individually designed and taken to fulfill the capstone requirement.